Optimal detection of sparse principal components in high dimension: Generalization with weakened assumptions

-Since $k_q$ is only a constant factor away from $k$ for all $q \in (0,2)$ and $\varepsilon \in (0,1)$, the statistic $\lambda_{\max}^{k_q}(\hat{\Sigma})$ achieves optimal rates of detection.
+Since $k_q$ is only a constant factor away from $k$ for all $q \in (0,2)$ and $\varepsilon\in(0,1)$, the statistic $\lambda_{\max }^{k_q}(\hat{\Sigma})$ achieves optimal rates of detection.

-In an estimation context, \cite{LeiVu12} \citep[see also][for related results using a different method]{PauJoh12} have examined the $\ell_q$ sparsity assumption for $q \in (0,1]$.
-Their estimation method consists in maximizing the quadratic form $x \mapsto x^\top \hat \Sigma x$ over $\cB_q(R)$ for some given $R>0$.
-We argue that in light of Lemma~\ref{LEM:sparselq}, the estimation problem of \cite{LeiVu12} can be solved by maximizing the quadratic form over the $\cB_0(R')$ for some appropriate choice of $R'$ that depends on $k$ and $q$ and extended to $q \in [0,2)$.
-In particular, an algorithm for $\ell_0$ sparse PCA can be used for $\ell_q$-sparse PCA.
+In an estimation context, \citet{VuLei12} [see also \citet {PauJoh12,BirJohNadPau12} for related results using a different method] have examined the $\ell_q$ sparsity assumption for $q \in(0,1]$.
+Their estimation method consists of maximizing the quadratic form $x \mapsto x^\top\hat\Sigma x$ over $\cB_q(R)$ for some given $R>0$.
+We argue that in light of Lemma~\ref{LEMsparselq}, the estimation problem of \citet{VuLei12} can be solved by maximizing the quadratic form over $\cB_0(R')$ for some appropriate choice of $R'$ that depends on $k$ and $q$ and extended to $q \in[0,2)$.
+In particular, an algorithm for $\ell_0$-sparse PCA can be used for $\ell_q$-sparse PCA.

 Similar results hold for our convex relaxations.
-Following the same steps as in the proof of Theorem~\ref{COR:barthetaSDP}, we find that there exists a constant $C_{q}>0$ such that tests based on $\starDP_{k_q}$ discriminate between $H_0$ and $\tilde{H}^q_1$ with probability $1-\delta$, for any $\theta > C_{q} \tilde \theta$, where $\tilde \theta$ is defined in~\eqref{EQ:barthetaSDP}.
+Following the same steps as in the proof of Theorem~\ref{CORbarthetaSDP}, we find that there exists a constant $C_{q}>0$ such that tests based on $\starDP _{k_q}$ discriminate between $H_0$ and $\tilde{H}^q_1$ with probability $1-\delta$, for any $\theta> C_{q} \tilde\theta$, where $\tilde\theta$ is defined in (\ref{EQbarthetaSDP}).
 In particular, a gap of size $\sqrt{k}$ is observed between these methods and the optimal ones.